Skip to main content

 How to play capture the flag: Teach your kids the rules

-Capture the flag is a staple for kids’ camps and the Boy Scouts, as well as a popular game for neighborhood kids to play, especially in nice weather.
+Capture the flag is one of those backyard games that have been around forever.
+It’s easy to play and requires minimal supplies.
+It’s a staple for kids’ camps, the Boy Scouts, and a popular game for neighborhood kids to play, especially in nice weather.
 Its origins date back to the battlefields of the Civil War.
 Color guards were given the serious duty of protecting a regiment’s flag.
 A battle concluded when one side gained possession of the other side’s flag.
 The Medal of Honor was awarded to the soldiers who captured the opposition’s flag.

 Capture the flag has evolved into a fun, competitive game ideal for the outdoors and groups of kids, as well as a go-to game at summer day camps and sleepaway camps.
-If need to entertain a group of kids or even teens, you need to know the rules to teach them.
+If need to entertain a group of kids or even teens, you need to know the rules.
 Here’s how to play capture the flag.

 Where to play